davidmoten/logan/README.md

 File matching
 ---------------
-The paths of log files to be persisted is specified in the &lt;log&gt; element of the persister configuration file as below:
+The paths of log files to be analyzed is specified in the &lt;log&gt; element of the configuration file as below:

     <log source="test">
         <path>PATH/FILENAME_REGEX</path>